karrieFF/AIchatbotbase/README.md

-# AI Chatbot Base - Physical Activity Coach
+# AI Chatbot Based - Physical Activity Coach

 A conversational AI chatbot system built with PyTorch and Transformers, designed to provide motivational interviewing-based health coaching for physical activity.
 The system supports a React PWA frontend and a FastAPI REST API, with automatic PostgreSQL database synchronization for conversation history.